 Osteochondritis dissecans or Osteochondral fracture is a tear of the cartilage which covers the ends of the bone within a joint.
 It can occur in association with other injuries such as ACL tears.

 Medically reviewed by Dr. Chaminda Goonetilleke, 2nd Jan.
 2022

 Symptoms of Osteochondritis dissecans

 Osteochondral fractures occur most frequently in children and adolescents as the bone is softer and so more likely to fracture in this way.
-This injury most frequently occurs during a violent twist to the knee, especially when weight bearing.
+This injury most frequently occurs during a violent twist to the knee, especially when weight-bearing.
 The twist may occur from direct trauma such as a tackle or other impact, or from a fall.

-More severe injuries (grades III and IV) usually require arthroscopic (keyhole) surgery to remove or repair the damaged fragment.
+More severe injuries (grades 3 and 4) usually require arthroscopic (keyhole) surgery to remove or repair the damaged fragment.
 A full rehabilitation programme should follow to regain full strength, mobility, and balance.